yannikschnitzer/Branching-Bisimulation-Learning/README.md

 ![alt text](https://i.postimg.cc/BQ064qJG/Screenshot-2025-04-04-at-10-45-36.png)
 ## Artifact Requirements

-The artifact comes as `Dockerfiles`, which automatically set up a container containing all relevant files, software, and dependencies.
+The artifact comes as `Dockerfiles`, which automatically set up containers containing all relevant files, software, and dependencies.
 Due to incompatible requirements for some of the baseline tools, we split the artfact into two seperate Dockerfiles, we elaborate their structure and usage below.

 The artifact contains our software and third-party software used internally or as baselines for comparison.
 Neither of them requires an excessive amount of resources.
 We recommend the following minimal specifications:
 * **CPU**: Intel Xeon 3.3GHz 8-core